10 Quick Tips for Stone Cutting

 2 – Do not go above the recommended RPM or Feed Rate.

-It may be tempting to push your blade to the max, but do not be tempted to go above the recommended levels.
+It may be tempting to push your blade or stone cutter to the max, but do not be tempted to go above the recommended levels.
 These blades have gone through extensive testing by the manufacturer and the supplier before they have reached your workshop.
 The recommendations have come from a team of experts who have broken the blade for you so that you don’t have too.

 3 - Make sure you are cutting with a sharp blade

 Again, it sounds simple, but it’s amazing how many people don’t have a sharpening block as a part of their toolkit.
-Exposed diamonds are the part of your blade responsible for the cutting and a sharpening block will simple ware away the bond to expose new ones.
+Exposed diamonds are the part of your blade responsible for the cutting and a sharpening block will simple wear away the bond to expose new ones.
 To read about this in more details check out of blog on, Diamond Tool Sharpening Blocks: The Hidden Essential In Your Workshop

 4 – Using a rubber bed.